RowanMAVRC/AutoLabelEngine/README.md

 1. Activates the project venv (or prompts you to generate one).
 2. Launches the Streamlit login page (`login.py`) on **localhost:8501** (and optional ngrok tunnel).
+3. Prints a shareable portal URL so multiple reviewers can sign in and be routed to their own session.
-3. After a user logs in, a new **tmux** session is created running `autolabel_gui.py` on its own port.
+4. After a user logs in, a new **tmux** session is created running `autolabel_gui.py` on its own port.
-4. The new session URL is opened in a browser tab automatically using the server's IP.
+5. The new session URL is opened in a browser tab automatically using the server's IP.
 Set `AUTO_LABEL_BASE_URL` to override the host.
    Each session forwards the username to the GUI so any datasets you upload are prefixed with that name.

+Always start the platform with `run_login.sh`.
+Directly calling `autolabel_gui.py` or `run_autolabel_gui.sh` skips per-user isolation, session routing, and the shareable review URL.

+Once the login hub is up, share the printed URL (or the ngrok tunnel) with teammates.
+Each reviewer signs in with their credentials, receives a dedicated Streamlit workspace, and can collaborate on reviewing, pruning, and retraining datasets without stepping on each other’s sessions.

 ---